 - Knee length or sports socks can be worn with shorts.

-• Items that are not considered recognised golf clothing include all denim, those of cargo or combat style, beach or athletic wear including training shoes, casual or sports clothing and hats worn askew.
+- Items that are not considered recognised golf clothing include all denim, cargo shorts or combat style, beach or athletic wear including training shoes, football shirts, and hats worn askew.

-• Certain golf or social events may define a particular dress code, in all other cases, the minimum standard is ‘smart casual’ where denim jeans are considered acceptable.
+- The minimum standard is ‘smart casual’ where clean, smart denim jeans are considered acceptable.

-• Shoes should be worn in public areas but golf shoes of any kind may not be worn in the lounge or dining room; hats must be removed.
+- Golf shoes of any kind are NOT permitted in the lounge or dining room; hats should be removed.

-• Clean and dry golf clothing may be worn in all areas.
+- Clean and dry golf clothing must be worn in all areas.

-If you have any doubt as to whether or not your standard of dress is compliant and to avoid further embarrassment, please change.
+If you have any doubt as to whether your standard of dress is acceptable then please change.

-On course mobile phone usage should be restricted to emergencies only and off course usage should not disturb or distract golfers on the course or any other clubhouse users.
+On the golf course mobile phone usage should be restricted to emergencies only and off the course usage should not disturb or distract golfers playing or any other clubhouse users.